AmadeusWebFriends/vidyantara/more/our/home.md

 ## What we offer

-* Vegetarian Healthy Village Cuisine
+* vegetarian healthy village cuisine
-* Simple Rustic Living & Recharging
+* simple rustic living & recharging
-* Indoor and Outdoor Games
+* indoor and outdoor games
-* Nature Walks (Self)
+* nature walks (self)
-* Access to CURATED DVD Documentaries
+* access to curated dvd documentaries
-* Libraries for Adults
+* libraries for adults
-* And for Children with Enriching Documentaries
+* and for children with enriching documentaries
 * %REFLECT% - for continued eclectic spiritual readings / bhajans and discussion